 Oh wow.
-So did you have the virus or know anyone who did what were the symptoms like were they as bad as as the news described it?
+So did you have the virus or know anyone who did?
+What were the symptoms like? were they as bad as- as the news described it?

-So I did have the virus and my whole family had the virus but we all had it at different times.
+So I did have the virus, and my whole family had the virus, but we all had it at different times.
 It was really bad.
-My mum got the virus in September of like when you first kind of heard about it when it was becoming big in the US.
-And that was when it was like really strict so we had a full 14 day lockdown in our house we weren't allowed to leave nothing was a really big deal.
-And a lot of people that like we met and we had to inform were like really scared and then my brother was visiting and both him and me Got it two weeks after each other and December.
-But at that point, like a lot of people I knew had COVID I got it from someone I knew and so did my brother so it wasn't that big of a deal we did a 10 day lockdown in our house, both of us each one at a time and I had to quarantine a total of 20 days and so did he because they were like right after each other.
-This symptoms were kind of bad for the first three days I lost complete sense of smell and taste.
+My mum got the virus in September of like when you first kind of heard about it when it was becoming big in the U.S. And that was when it was like really strict, so we had a full 14 day lockdown in our house.
+We weren't allowed to leave, nothing, it was a really big deal.
+And a lot of people that like we met and we had to inform we were like really scared.
+And then my brother was visiting and both him and me got it two weeks after each other in December.
+But at that point, like a lot of people I knew had COVID.
+I got it from someone I knew and so did my brother so it wasn't that big of a deal we did a 10 day lockdown in our house, both of us each one at a time, and I had to quarantine a total of 20 days and so did he because they were like right after each other.
+The symptoms were kind of bad for the first three days.
+I lost complete sense of smell and taste.
 So I lost about 10 pounds because I just didn't want to eat anything because it just tasted really bad.
 But towards the end it was just kind of frustrating like sitting in a room the whole day and not being able to leave when you don't even feel the virus anymore.
 But yeah, that was kind of it.

-Oh wow.
-Dang final question.
-How do you think COVID-19 has changed the world for better
+Oh, wow.
+Dang.
+Final question, How do you think COVID-19 has changed the world for better or for worse?

 I think it's had a lot of negative effects for sure.
-But I think some things some positive things came out of it It definitely brought the world a little closer together.
-I also think that the work from home things kind of cool now like you don't have to especially with kids like they don't have to miss school.
+But I think some things- some positive things came out of it.
+It definitely brought the world a little closer together.
+I also think that the work from home thing's kind of cool now like you don't have to- especially with kids like they don't have to miss school.
 It can be done online.
-I know all of us like that.
-But it can be done online.
-I know for my school like parent teacher meetings will never be in person again because they're too like organized they just do them online now because it's so much easier for everyone.
-But of course there's many negatives A lot of people have lost their lives and a lot of people missed out on really nice things like we didn't get to have a prom or like we are graduation was online.
-So it kind of sucks and I know that we were kind of getting out of it.
-So for the year before it was it was probably even worse.
+I know not all of us like that, but it can be done online.
+I know for my school like parent teacher meetings will never be in person again because they're too hard to like organize; they just do them online now because it's so much easier for everyone.
+But of course, there's many negatives A lot of people have lost their lives, and a lot of people missed out on really nice things like we didn't get to have a prom or like we- our graduation was online.
+So it kind of sucks, and I know that we were kind of getting out of it.
+So for the year before us, it was- it was probably even worse.
 They didn't get anything.
-So at least we're grateful we got to do a couple of things like now we get to do in person school, which is like pretty cool, but yeah, that's it.
+So at least we're grateful we got to do a couple of things like, now we get to do in person school, which is like pretty cool, but yeah, that's it.